Lloyd McClendon: Amateur career

 In 1971, McClendon played in the Little League World Series for his hometown Gary, Indiana, team, and earned the nickname "Legendary Lloyd" by homering in five consecutive at bats.
-In fact, they were his only official at-bats, as in every other plate appearance the opposing coaches had him intentionally walked.
+In fact, they were his only official at-bats; in all his other plate appearances, the opposing coaches had him intentionally walked.
 McClendon's 1971 team was the first all-African American team to reach the final stage of the LLWS.
 He attended Roosevelt High School in Gary and graduated in 1977.

 McClendon played collegiate baseball at Valparaiso University, not far from Gary.
 While at Valparaiso, he compiled a career batting average of .330, and produced 18 home runs and 73 runs batted in.
 Twice he received all-conference honors (1979 and 1980).

 Professional career

 New York Mets

 McClendon was drafted by the New York Mets in the 8th round of the 1980 Major League Baseball Draft as a catcher.
 He began his professional baseball career with the Kingsport Mets of the Appalachian League.

+While playing at the A ball level for the Lynchburg Mets, McClendon was roomed with teammate Darryl Strawberry by their manager, Gary Dusan, as Strawberry was struggling with adversity and McClendon a positive influence.
+43 years later, shortly before Strawberry had his uniform number 18 retired by the New York Mets, Strawberry recalled in an interview how helpful both Dusan and McClendon had been helping him survive a particularly challenging season and enabling him to go on to a successful major league career.

 After the 1982 season, he was traded along with two other players to the Cincinnati Reds in a deal to bring Mets legend Tom Seaver back to New York.

 Cincinnati Reds

-1983 was the first season in which McClendon began to play significantly at positions other than catcher, playing both third and first base while with the Waterbury Reds.
-He continued to be used as a utility player over the next several seasons before finally breaking into the majors with the Reds in 1987.
+1983 was the first season in which McClendon began to get significant time at positions other than catcher, playing both third and first base while with the Waterbury Reds.
+He continued to be used as a utility player over the next several seasons, before finally breaking into the majors with the Reds in 1987.

 McClendon made his major league debut on Opening Day in 1987 as a pinch hitter, He spent most of the season with the Reds, aside from a brief return to the minors with the Nashville Sounds in August.
 He played in 45 games, mostly as a pinch hitter, but also appeared at five different positions in the field (catcher, first base, third base, and left and right field).

 1988 saw McClendon playing a similar role, although his playing time increased.
 He again played five positions on defense while batting .219 in 72 games overall.
 After the season, he was traded to the Chicago Cubs for outfielder Rolando Roomes.